openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 ```

 ### Private centralized network setup
 When deploying PoC it is useful to get a centrally managed network going first.
-With Parity the nodes can be identical and simply expose the RPC interface to a central managing node, all further setup can be done via those interfaces.
+With OpenEthereum the nodes can be identical and simply expose the RPC interface to a central managing node, all further setup can be done via those interfaces.

 #### Community built setups
 - [Microsoft's guide to setup a PoA network on Azure](https://docs.microsoft.com/de-de/azure/blockchain-workbench/ethereum-poa-deployment)